souffle-lang/souffle-lang.github.io/pages/docs/directives.md

 sidebar: docs_sidebar
 folder: docs
 ---
-Souffle has directives controlling the I/O behaviour of relations, and their execution behaviour.
+Soufflé has directives controlling the I/O behaviour of relations, and their execution behaviour.
 The I/O system for relations supports various data-sources for input and output using various formats.
 Soufflé supports terminal output, file I/O, and I/O utilising a SQLite as a database.
 For a relation in a Datalog program, several input and output directives can be issued.
-Souffle supports directies to limit the number of tuples per relation.
+Soufflé supports directies to limit the number of tuples per relation.

 ## Input Directive
 A Soufflé program may load the facts of a relation (aka. as EDB) from various input sources.